philsmy/rails-nginx-passenger-ubuntu/README.markdown

 Install mysql
 ---------------

-This should be installed before Ruby Enterprise Edition becouse that will install the mysql gem.
+This should be installed before Ruby Enterprise Edition because that will install the mysql gem.

     sudo apt-get install mysql-server libmysqlclient15-dev

 Gemrc
 -------